Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 $$
 1^4+2\cdot 1 \cdot \log(1) - 1 = 1 + 2 \cdot 0 - 1 = 0
 $$
 OK, shit.
 This is not going as planned.
-I wanted to show that the solution is nonelementary, but it turns ot to just be 1.
+I wanted to show that the solution is nonelementary, but it turns out to just be 1.
 Let's try to fix that.
 How about another substitution?
 If we substitute $x$ with $2x$, we get:
 $$
 \begin{aligned}